mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/auth.md

 ## Using credentials instead of Authorizer

-For TokenManagerAuth und CredentialAuth you can also use just the object with authentication credentials instead of the Authorizer class.
+For TokenManagerAuth and CredentialAuth you can also use just the object with authentication credentials instead of the Authorizer class.

 The following two lines are equivalent: